Locs are awesome. They are protective and fashionable, and they can be styled in so many ways. However, they can cause pain as well.

 Taking painkillers might be the quickest way of easing the pain.
 However, the pain can return.
 If the pain returns, you should call your hairdresser or even consider removing the braids.

-Even though some say that beauty comes with a price, you should never suffer and go through the pain for the hairstyle.
+Even though some say that beauty comes with a price, you should never suffer and go through the pain of the hairstyle.

 Tight faux locs can look beautiful, but when they are not installed properly, they can lead to more significant problems.
 We hope these tips will help you ease the pain and enjoy this marvelous hairstyle.